Three-Wave Mixing Element with Quantum Paraelectric Materials: Introduction

-Here, we propose the development of quantum paraelectric nonlinear dielectric amplifiers (PANDAs) as an alternative parametric mixing element for use in quantum technologies.
-Building on Ref.~\cite{ulrich:2024}, we analyze the design of a PANDA realized from a tunable capacitor (varactor) made from the perovskites strontium titanate, $\mathrm{SrTiO_3}$ (STO) or potassium tantalate, $\mathrm{KTaO_3}$ (KTO), quantum paraelectric materials which have voltage tunable dielectric permittivity.
-We derive the nonlinear Hamiltonian for a resonator made from an STO or KTO capacitor, and calculate that a nanofabricated capacitor geometry can have three-wave mixing strength as great as order 10 MHz with order $\sim0.1\units{Hz}$ effective Kerr terms (a ratio of $10^{8}$).
-This is far greater nonlinearity than varactors made from bulk substrates \cite{apostolidis:2024}, and suggests high parametric gain and competitive dynamic range compared to state-of-the-art KIPAs \cite{parker:2022,vaartjes:2024,frasca:2024}.
-Overall, our proposal examines the rich design space of RF/microwave circuits made from perovskite dielectrics and related materials, motivates open challenges in the nanofabrication of these materials, and serves as a blueprint for future experiments that seek to realize these emerging cryogenic components.
+Here, we propose using the tunable capacitance of quantum paraelectric materials as an alternative parametric mixing element for quantum circuits.
+In particular, we propose the development of quantum paraelectric nonlinear dielectric amplifiers (PANDAs) as an alternative parametric amplifier for use in quantum technologies.
+Building on Ref.~\cite{ulrich:2024}, we analyze the design of a PANDA realized from a tunable capacitor (varactor) made from the perovskites strontium titanate, $\mathrm{SrTiO_3}$ (STO) or potassium tantalate, $\mathrm{KTaO_3}$ (KTO), quantum paraelectric materials which have large voltage tunable dielectric permittivities.
+We derive the nonlinear Hamiltonian for a resonator made from an STO or KTO capacitor, and calculate that a nanofabricated capacitor geometry can display three-wave-mixing strengths (i.e. parametric coupling rate) as great as approximately $O(10 \, \textrm{MHz})$ with approximately $O(0.1)\units{Hz}$ effective Kerr terms (a ratio of $10^{8}$).
+This is greater nonlinearity than varactors made from bulk substrates \cite{apostolidis:2024}, and suggests high parametric gain and competitive dynamic range compared to state-of-the-art KIPAs \cite{parker:2022,vaartjes:2024,frasca:2024}.
+Overall, our proposal examines the rich design space of rf/microwave circuits made from perovskite dielectrics and related materials, motivates open challenges in the nanofabrication of these materials, and serves as a blueprint for future experiments that seek to realize these emerging cryogenic components.